Micro Waterjet

 These effects prolong your production process by adding extra time to fix them, if the damage is repairable.

 Laser cutting involves high frequency laser beams that use extreme temperatures to remove material.
-Laser cutting creates a heat affected zone that requires extensive post-processing that is costly and time consuming.
+Laser cutting creates a heat affected zone that may require extensive post-processing that is costly and time consuming.

 Wire EDM Cutting utilizes electrical sparks for the wire to erode material.
 This results in a HAZ in the form of a recast layer.

-Our Microwaterjet® process avoids HAZ’s by using a mechanical, “cold” cutting process.
-Using abrasive particles accelerated through water instead of heat preserves your product while providing you with the precise results needed for your project.
+Our Microwaterjet® processes avoids HAZ’s by using a mechanical, “cold” cutting process.
+Using abrasive particles accelerated through water to remove material preserves your product while providing you with the precise results needed for your project.

 At Meyer Tool Huntersville, we know how HAZ’s complicate your production process and stop you from meeting your deadlines.
 Contact us today to learn how our Microwaterjet® process can provide a solution for your cutting needs.